Rishika-s11/HerbiPedia/ReadMe.md

    - Browse through the homepage to view featured plants.
    - Click on plant cards to get more detailed information.
    - Interact with 3D plant models.
+   - Ask your queries to HerbiBuddy - Chatbot

 3. **Navigation**
    - Use the navigation bar to access pages like About, Contact, and specific plant info pages.